All Episodes

 Others I've met with have expressed concerns that Justice Kennedy's retirement threatens the right of same-sex couples to marry.

-Yet Judge Kavanaugh described the Obergefell decision, which legalized same gender marriages as an important landmark precedent.
+Yet Judge Kavanaugh described the Obergefell decision, which legalized same-gender marriages, as an important landmark precedent.

-He also cited Justice Kennedy's recent masterpiece cake shop opinion for the court's majority, stating that, quote, the days of treating gay and lesbian Americans or gay and lesbian couples as second-class citizens who are inferior in dignity and worth over in the Supreme Court, end quote.
+He also cited Justice Kennedy's recent masterpiece cake shop opinion for the court's majority, stating that, quote, the days of treating gay and lesbian Americans or gay and lesbian couples as second-class citizens who are inferior in dignity and worth are over in the Supreme Court, end quote.

 Others have suggested that the judge holds extreme views on birth control.